(Updated May 2019)

 If, on the other hand, you decide that an offer is not right for you, decline it as soon as possible.
 Normally, there is no reason to keep an offer open if you also have one from a firm that you would prefer to work for.
 Holding an offer unnecessarily is unfair to both the employer (which is trying to determine its hiring needs), and your classmates (who might be extended an offer if you were to decline it).

 Sometimes students hesitate to reject an offer because they are “breaking bad news.”
 Keep in mind that declining offers is a common part of the recruiting process.
 Do it in a polite and friendly manner, and do not expect that the conversation will be drawn-out or unpleasant.
-While under the NALP rules offers expire automatically, without action on the part of a student, common courtesy requires that you respond to acknowledge an offer, and that you affirmatively decline it once you are certain that you are not interested.
+While under Berkeley Law’s Recruiting Policies, offers expire automatically failing action on the part of a student, common courtesy requires that you respond to acknowledge an offer, and that you affirmatively decline it once you are certain that you are not interested.
 It is in your interest to keep a cordial relationship with a firm which extended you an offer, as you are quite likely to encounter them again.
-Indeed, NALP recently revised its Interpretations to the Principles and Standards to make clear that employers believe that “professional standards” dictate that some kind of response to an offer be made within the applicable deadline.
+Indeed, employers have made clear to us that professional standards dictate that some kind of response to an offer be made within the applicable deadline.

 Please do not just ignore a phone call or an email from an employer.
 It will create a lasting negative impression not just about you personally (which is not a great way to start your professional career), but also for the school.